danbev/learning-ai/notes/blas.md

 ```
 Where `A`, `B`, the input matrices that we want to multiply and and `C` is the
 resulting output matrix. `alpha` and `beta` are scalars and if we set them to
-1 and 0 respectively, we get the standard matrix multiplication.
+1 and 0 respectively, we get the standard matrix multiplication and initial
+values of C are ignored.

 But C might also be a non-zero matrix in which case beta will be applied before
 the addition of the result of the multiplication.

 Now, in the context of a neural network A might be the weights and B the
 incoming activations.
+Normally alpha and beta would be set to 1 and 0, but if
+there is a skip connection (residual connection) then beta would be set to 1
+allowing the new activations to be added to the previous activations.

 Example can be found in [gemm.c](../fundamentals/blas/openblas/src/gemm.c).